-The winery is located in the municipality of Fargues of the area Sauterne
+The estate is located in the commune of Fargues des area Sauterne

 (Bordeaux).
-The name is derived from a small brook (French Ruisseau), which it is famous from the east adjacent Château d'Yquem
+The name is derived from a small stream (French Ruisseau), which it from the neighboring famous east Château d'Yquem

 , In the Bordeaux Classification

 in 1855 the estate was classified as "Premier Cru Classé".
-The total estate covers 110 hectares, of which 68 hectares are planted with Semillon (90%), Sauvignon Blanc (8%) and Muscadelle (2%).
-The extremely long-lasting noble sweet white wine is aged for 18 to 24 months in 70% new oak barrels.
-Of the quality he is often equated to the Château d'Yquem.
-The "Crème de Tête" is a rarely produced special selection.
+The entire estate comprises 110 hectares of vines, of which 68 hectares are planted with Sémillon (90%), Sauvignon Blanc (8%) and Muscadelle (2%).
+The extremely long-lasting noble sweet white wine is aged for 18 to 24 months in 70% new barriques.
+In terms of quality, it is often equated to the Château d'Yquem.
+The "crème de tête" is a rarely produced special selection.
 The second wines are called "Clos Labère" and "Carmes de Rieussec".
-The dry "R de Château Rieussec" is made from 50% Sauvignon Blanc and Sémillon.
+The dry developed "R de Château Rieussec" is produced from 50% Sauvignon Blanc and Sémillon.